 U.S. Customs and Border Protection Officers Arrest St. Thomas Man for Possession of a Firearm

-St. Thomas, USVI – Eugene Monsanto, Jr., 40, made his initial appearance today before U.S. Magistrate Judge Ruth Miller after being charged in a complaint with being a felon in possession of a firearm, United States Attorney Ronald W. Sharpe announced.
-Monsanto was released on an unsecured $10,000 bond and to the third-party custody of his mother pending further proceedings.
+St. Thomas, USVI – Eugene Monsanto, Jr., 40, made his initial appearance yesterday before U.S. Magistrate Judge Ruth Miller after being charged in a complaint with being a felon in possession of a firearm, United States Attorney Ronald W. Sharpe announced.
+Monsanto was remanded to the custody of the United States Marshals Service after preliminary and detention hearings today pending further proceedings.

 Under federal law if convicted of being a felon in possession of a firearm, Monsanto faces a maximum of 10 years in prison and a $250,000 fine.
 This case is being investigated by U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI).
 It is being prosecuted by Assistant United States Attorney Kim L. Chisholm.

 United States Attorney Sharpe reminds the public that a complaint is merely a formal charging document and is not evidence of guilt.
 Every defendant is presumed innocent until and unless proven guilty.